shakya1527/shakya1527/README.md

 ### Hi!
 I'm Shakya

-I'm a Master's student interested in Android development and Python programming.
+I'm a Master's student interested in  Python programming and Android development.
 This GitHub profile showcases my projects and learning journey in these areas.

 **Current Interests:**

+* Python Programming: Scripting, data analysis, and exploring various Python libraries.
 * Android Development: Building native Android applications with Java/Kotlin.
-* Python Programming: Scripting, data analysis, and exploring various Python libraries.

 **Feel free to:**